 Industry focused and rooted in research

 Benefit from the expertise of leading academics at The University of Manchester and The British Cosmetic Dermatology Group (BCDG).

-Connect with your international peers, academics and BCDG experts at our practical day.
+Network with peers, academics and experts at practical workshops held in March

 Developed in association with The British Cosmetic Dermatology Group

 Benefits of our collaborative approach

 - Pioneering teaching led by an interdisciplinary team from The University of Manchester and Salford Royal NHS FT as well as experienced well-renowned BCDG dermatologists.

 - BCDG partnership ensures the course is firmly based in the latest best practice and standards and provides mentorship of 30 injectable procedures

 - Boost your career with multidisciplinary insights and from making connections with your course peers.

 February 2023 - due to high demand places are limited